-Whether you are a brand new restaurant or a well established local icon, there are some easy, free, simple marketing tools you should take advantage of before considering anything more complex to bring in new customers.
-You should consider the following:
+Whether you are a brand new location or a well-established local icon, there are some easy, free, simple advertising ideas you should take advantage of before considering anything more complex to bring in new customers.
+All restaurants should consider the following:

 - What does your online presence look like?
 When a customer searches for your

 - Is the information on your website, local listings, and social profiles consistent?